A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Methodology

 In this section, we introduce the modeling framework for the reactor network.
 In contrast to the CFD modeling that involves the use of millions of computational cells, in the reactor network approach, the physical space within the combustor is divided into zones, with the evolution of the thermochemical state in each reactor governed by a simplified transport formulation.
 Conventional reactor types are employed for some zones, including perfectly stirred reactors (PSRs), where the fluid is assumed to be perfectly mixed with no spatial gradients within the reactor volume, and plug flow reactors (PFRs), where all gradients are confined to the axial (flow) direction and absent in the transverse directions.
 To capture the distinctive effects of liquid fuel, two additional specialized reactor types are introduced: (1) an evaporator/breakup zone to represent droplet breakup with partial evaporation, and (2) a mixer to account for continued droplet heating, evaporation, and subsequent gas phase fuel–air mixing prior to combustion.
 An illustration of the reactor network configuration and the coupling between reactors is shown in Fig.~\ref{fig:network}.

 The air and liquid fuel mixture is introduced into the reactor network via the evaporator.
 The role of the evaporator is to capture the initial spray breakup and evaporation from the liquid to the gas phase.
 The liquid fuel treatment incorporates simplified spray models that capture essential physics without full Lagrangian complexity.
-Consistent with the assumptions of spatially uniform reactors such as PSRs, we represent the spray with a single representative droplet rather than tracking a full droplet size distribution.
+Consistent with the assumptions of spatially uniform reactors such as PSRs, we begin by representing the spray with a single representative droplet value rather than tracking a full droplet size distribution.
+As droplets are transported through the reactor network, however, a downstream reactor may receive droplets from multiple upstream reactors.
+In such cases, the downstream reactor retains separate droplet classes, each associated with its own upstream history and current size, temperature, and evaporation state.
+These classes are evolved independently using the droplet heating and evaporation equations, and the total evaporation source supplied to the reactor is obtained by summing over all resident droplet classes.
 The initial number of droplets introduced into the evaporator was calculated based on the fuel flow rate and the radius of the nozzle.
 The initial droplet radius is assumed to equal the nozzle radius, so that $r_o = r_{nozzle}$.
 The number of droplets introduced per unit time, $\dot{N}_d$, is determined from the mass flow rate as

 where $r_o$ is the initial droplet radius, $m_d$ is the mass of a single droplet, $\rho_l$ is the liquid fuel density, $\dot{m}_{fuel}$ is the mass flow rate of fuel.